CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 ### Closing Stale Issues

-@Msftbot runs the search and sees that if there has been any activity to the issues that have needs author feedback :memo:, no-recent-activity :chart_with_downwards_trend: labels, and no activity for 60 days. @Msftbot will close the issue if it matches these conditions.
-It shows that at this point many labels and alerts have been made by the bot encourage activities but there has been a lack of participation from the stakeholders.
-The action of closing stale issues are used to better manage the issues and to ensure the issues are not cluttered in the repo and block the focus on issues that are active.
+@Msftbot runs the search with conditions that if there has been any activity to the issue that has needs author feedback :memo:, no-recent-activity :chart_with_downwards_trend: labels, and no activity for 60 days. @Msftbot will close the issue if it matches these conditions.
+It shows that at this point many labels and alerts have been made by the bot to encourage and perform an action but there has been a lack of participation from the stakeholders.
+The action of closing the Stale PR is performed to better manage the repo and to ensure the PR's are not cluttered and block the focus on active ones.

 **Scheduled search**